-The Market Stewardship Principles cover five key principles that must underpin the provision of the Services by the Provider under the Contract and its engagement with its Subcontractors.
+The Market Stewardship Principles cover 5 key principles that must underpin the provision of the Services by the Contractor under the Contract and its engagement with its suppliers and all entities to which it Sub-Contracts the provision of those Services.

-Each of the principles is set out in this Schedule S together with guidance as to how the Provider should respond to its obligations against each of the principles.
+Each of the principles is set out in this Schedule 15 together with guidance as to how the Contractor should respond to its obligations against each of the principles.